-As a teacher, I went to too many workshops that had nothing I could use in the classroom.
-In order to make positive, behavioral changes we have to show teachers what they can do tomorrow.
+Just like you, I’ve been to many workshops/trainings that had very little in the way of practical, implementable things I needed for success.
+In order to make positive, behavioral changes we have to show people what they can do tomorrow.

-How often have you heard laughter at staff development?
-Humor aids learning, so expect to enjoy the presentations.
+How important is laughter in staff development, training, or teaching situations?
+Humor aids learning, so expect to enjoy Erik’s presentations.

 “This session was entertaining, insightful and very helpful!
 I am excited about using these resources in my 9th grade Humanities class this fall.
 Thank you! :)”